Easing into retirement

 Neville Hallyburton plans to work on his dairy farm as long as he remains fit and healthy but it hasn’t stopped the family developing a succession plan for the business.

-Mr Hallyburton and his wife Sally raised their three sons on their dairy farm, at Jancourt East in South West Victoria.
+Neville and his wife Sally raised their three sons on their dairy farm at Jancourt East in South West Victoria.
 He’s a fitter and turner by trade and Sally was a nurse so they encouraged their children to start their working lives with an apprenticeship or further training.

 “We wanted to offer our children the opportunity for a dairy farming career but we didn’t want to push them into it,“ Neville said.

 A couple of years ago, two of the boys, Chris and Sam, returned to work full time on the farm.
 The 550 cow herd, Coonara Holsteins, is milked in a 60 unit rotary, with help from three part time milking staff.

 When the boys joined the dairy business Neville and Sally were approaching their fifties, but they started thinking about a succession plan

 “We’ve taken some initial steps in the succession planning process but it will take a number of years to evolve.
 We are lucky that our accountant is experienced in this area and makes sure we review our plans regularly,” he said.

 Seek professional advice